widelang/draft/README.md

 - protected *(using `..` preserves scope characteristics)*
 - private *(using `#` - local to object)*

-⚠️ It made sense keep the OOP jargons for me because I didn't want to change the World of programming by calling them like:
+⚠️ In this documentation it made sense keep the OOP jargons, but for Wide core it has other names:

 - contextual (*static*)
 - resolvable (*public*)
 - extendable (*protected*)
 - individual (*private*)

-But if you like to promote hate you can call'em like so!
+They mean the same thing as in every OOPL.

+Example of extending an Object:

 ```lua
 .Thing <